 The ability to define segments for a service allows you to optimize your service providers' time.

 When you book an appointment for a service that has segments defined, each segment appears as an individual block in the Appointment Book.
 See the following image for reference.

 Defining service segments allows you to do the following:

 - Book a service provider for another appointment during the processing time (waiting time).
 You can simply drag and drop individual segments to different service providers.
 Zenoti automatically adjusts the commissions and utilization of the providers for each service segment.

-- Identify if two or more services with common segments can be related by assigning buddy categories.
-Thus, reducing the total duration of the services when booked together.
-Learn how to reduce the duration of multiple services
+- Identify if two or more services with common segments can be related so as to reduce their overall time when booked together.

 - Assign multiple providers to the same service.
 For example, you can define a couple’s massage with two service segments.
 After booking the appointment, you can drag and drop one of the segments to a different provider.